Rustic Italian Apple Cake

 Bake until the cake is golden brown and a knife inserted into the center comes out clean, 50 to 60 minutes.

-Remove the outside of the spring form pan and serve.
+Remove the outside of the spring form pan and serve in wedges.

 Reprinted with permission from Fontana del Papa